 In addition, for the case of an urgent Question or topic arising between SG meetings, such that it cannot reasonably be considered at a scheduled SG meeting, the Chairman, in consultation with the Vice-Chairmen and the Director, may take action to establish a TG, in a Decision indicating the urgent Question or topic to be studied.
 Such action shall be confirmed by the following SG meeting.

 A1.3.2.5 When necessary, to bring together inputs that cover multiple SGs, or to study Questions or topics requiring the participation of experts from more than one SG, JWPs or JTGs may be established by the SGs as proposed by the relevant SG Chairmen, or by decision of the first session of CPM to carry out studies in preparation for the next WRC, as specified in Resolution ITU-R 2.
 In either case, the work of the JWP or JTG should be specified as for a Task Group (see § A1.3.2.4).
-If ITU-R documentation, as referred to in Annex 2, is developed by a JWP or JTG, it should be jointly approved by the relevant involved Study Groups and any revisions should similarly be jointly approved.

 A1.3.2.6 In some cases, when urgent or specific issues arise that require analysis, it might be suitable for an SG, WP or TG to appoint a Rapporteur, with clearly defined terms of reference, who, being an expert, can carry out preliminary studies or conduct a survey among Member States, Sector Members, Associates and Academia participating in the work of the SGs, mainly by correspondence.
 The method used by the Rapporteur, be it via personal study or survey, is not guided by working methods but is the choice of the individual Rapporteur.
 Therefore, the results of that work are assumed to represent the views of the Rapporteur.
 It might also be useful to appoint a Rapporteur to prepare draft Recommendation(s) or other ITU-R texts.
 In this case, the preparation of draft Recommendation(s) or other ITU-R texts should be clearly mentioned in the terms of reference and the Rapporteur should submit the drafts as a contribution to the parent group in sufficient time before the meeting to allow for comments.